 "And we're going to," she swiftly added.

-But their previous connection was so unknown at the time, that they were asked if they ever hung out when the cameras weren't rolling.
-(They've also been the subject of are-they-romantic rumors here and there over the years, also precisely because it wasn't always a given that they were longtime friends.)
+But their long history was so unknown at the time, that they were asked if they ever hung out when the cameras weren't rolling.

 "We would wrap, we'd go have dinner together," Aniston described their routine.
 "There was this corner we'd call the Magic Corner because the sunset was really beautiful.
 Then weekends, we'd hang by the pool."

 Sandler cracked that he couldn't bring his kids to the adult pool that Jen preferred, so she'd hold up an extra-long middle finger she had the makeup department craft for her to flash at him from the far sexier swimming area.

 So these two were always in a rhythm, effortlessly weaving together a joint nonsensical anecdote to both entertain and maintain their privacy.
 No surprise, then, that Just Go With It involved a fair amount of improvisation.
 Reviews were, you know, whatever, but audiences flocked to theaters to see these two in action and the movie made $215 million worldwide.

 The following year, Sandler paid tribute to Aniston when she received a star on the Hollywood Walk of Fame, first taking gum out of his mouth and sticking it to the top of the podium for safe-keeping.
 He also did not dress up for the occasion, but it's not as if she would have expected anything less.